aommiikzy/ITCS473-Software-Testing-PJ1/README.md

 -----------------------------------------------------------------------------------------------------

 ## Method 10:&nbsp; TestLineGraphPanel()
-- __Goal:__ To plot and show a sin function model based on the input value
+- __Goal:__ To observe the output from the construtor whether it is correct or not
 - __Testable Function:__
   - LineGraphPanel(GraphBuffer buffer, String name, int ymin, int ymax, int yminor, int xminor, Color color)
 - __Parameters (Not directly):__